dyc3/d6-survey-service/docs/architecture.md

 We may be able to easily share type definitions between the frontend and backend using [typeshare](https://github.com/1Password/typeshare), which will save time.

-TBD: Do we want to use server side rendering at all?

 ### Code Style, Formatting, and Linting

 - Rust: rustfmt + clippy